 Children deserve to grow up free from abuse and neglect, yet, all too often, children in America do not grow up in a safe environment.
 An estimated one in seven children experienced abuse or neglect in the last year.
-Children with disabilities are at higher risk, while at least 20 percent of girls suffer sexual abuse during childhood.
+Children with disabilities are at higher risk, while at least 20 percent of women recall sexual assault or abuse during childhood.
 These are not isolated issues.
 Our Nation has also seen the systemic failures of some of our most trusted institutions, from the Catholic Church to institutions of higher education, to protect children and young adults from abuse and criminal behavior.

 Federal, state and local governments have an obligation to commit resources to ensure that children are protected from abuse and neglect, that families are stabilized where possible and that children are removed from unsafe environments when necessary.
 The federal government should act as a full partner with state and local governments by providing robust funding to strengthen families in order to prevent child abuse and neglect.
 It should also support caseworkers, child welfare organizations, law enforcement and non-profit organizations to help protect our Nation’s children and investigate potential wrongdoing perpetrated against them.
 Sadly, the federal government has historically underfunded these priorities.